DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 employees for its database navigation capabilities.
 Alternatively, the Community Edition has all the features needed for development, and this version can be installed by switching `intellij-idea` with `intellij-idea-ce` in the Brewfile.
+9. [Skaffold](https://github.com/GoogleContainerTools/skaffold) is a command line
+tool that facilitates continuous development for Kubernetes applications.
+It is used to test local changes against personal environments.

 Unfortunately, some manual configuration is also necessary: